TheRenegadeCoder/sample-programs-website/docs/languages/brainfuck/index.md

 ## Description

-[According to Wikipedia][1], Brainfuck is an esoteric programming language created in 1992, and notable for its extreme minimalism.
+Brainfuck is an esoteric programming language created in 1992, and notable for its extreme minimalism.
 As people have implemented more and more ridiculous programs with the language, it has become relatively well-known over the years.
 Nowadays some see it as the ultimate coding challenge to create something useful in Brainfuck.

 At the core of the language is a more-than-compact instruction set, comprising of a whopping eight instructions.
 Brainfuck uses a machine model consisting of